Orange-OpenSource/a11y-guidelines/src/en/editorial-content/emails.md

 ---
 title: "Emails accessibility guidelines"
-abstract: "Design emails accessible to all"
+abstract: "Create accessible emails for all"
 ---

 # Design emails accessible to all